Tracker (band)

 Tracker is an American indie rock ensemble from Portland, Oregon.
 The act was founded in 1998 by John Askew, a freelance audio engineer and writer for Tape Op magazine.

-Background
+History

-Askew, a multi-instrumentalist, initially performed studio recordings with little (if any) assistance, and recruited a revolving line of musicians for live performances.
-Among the artists in tow include Michael Schorr, the drummer with Death Cab for Cutie as well as Dave Harding, the bassist with Richmond Fontaine.
-Schorr would eventually become a mainstay with the act.
+Askew, a multi-instrumentalist, initially created studio recordings with little (if any) assistance under the name Tracker, but later recruited a revolving lineup of musicians for live performances.
+Those included Michael Schorr (formerly of Death Cab for Cutie) and Dave Harding (formerly of Richmond Fontaine).
+Askew also founded the record label FILMguerrero which supports other independent musicians in Portland.